nloadholtes/heroicinspiration.com/_posts/2017-03-06-daily-stoic-practice.md

 If you would like some inspiration to help you with your daily stoic practice, I offer you these resources:

-  * <a href="https://www.facebook.com/DailyStoicInspiration/" target="_blank">Daily Stoic Inspiration Facebook page</a> &#8212; A place to help you get an injection of stoic philosophy into your timeline
+  * <a href="https://www.facebook.com/TimelessStoicQuotes/" target="_blank">Timeless Stoic Quotes Facebook page</a> &#8212; A place to help you get an injection of stoic philosophy into your timeline
   * <a href="http://amzn.to/2mHAgsI" target="_blank">The obstacle is the way</a> &#8212; A wonderful book that helps explore the power of stoicism in our modern world
-  * <a href="https://heroicinspiration.com/daily-stoic-inspiration/" target="_blank">Daily Stoic Inspiration emails</a> &#8212; A stoic quote every morning in your email.
+  * <a href="https://heroicinspiration.com/timeless-stoic-quotes/" target="_blank">Timeless Stoic Quotes emails</a> &#8212; A stoic quote every morning in your email.

 Use them.
 Create a better you one day at a time.